-The P3 must include a description of interim and permanent stabilization practices for the site, including a schedule of when the practices will be implemented.
-Site plans must ensure that existing vegetation is preserved where it is possible.
+The P3 must include a description of temporary and permanent erosion control and stabilization practices for the site, including a schedule of when the practices will be implemented.
+P3 plans must ensure that existing vegetation is preserved where it is possible.

-- a.
-Stabilization practices may include but are not limited to: establishment of temporary vegetation, establishment of permanent vegetation, mulching, geotextiles, sod stabilization, vegetative buffer strips, protection of existing trees and vegetation, use of compost to enhance vegetative growth, and other similar measures. - b.
-The following records must be maintained and either attached to or referenced within this P3 and made readily available upon request to the Executive Director: - i. the dates when major grading activities occur; - ii. the dates when quarrying temporarily or permanently ceases on a portion of the site; and

-- iii. the dates when stabilization measures are initiated and completed. - c.
-Stabilization measures must be initiated in portions of the site where quarry activities have temporarily or permanently ceased, and except as provided in (i) through (iii) below, must be initiated no more than seven (7) days after quarrying has temporarily or permanently ceased. - i.
-Where the initiation of stabilization measures by the 7th day after quarrying has temporarily or permanently ceased is precluded by snow cover or frozen ground conditions, stabilization measures must be initiated as soon as practicable. - ii.
-Where the initiation of stabilization measures by the 7th day after quarrying has temporarily or permanently ceased is precluded by drought conditions, stabilization measures must be initiated as a soon as practicable. - iii.
-Where quarrying on a portion of the site has temporarily ceased and quarrying activities will be resumed within twenty-one (21) days, temporary stabilization measures do not have to be initiated on that portion of the site.
+- (i) Stabilization practices may include but are not limited to: establishment of temporary or permanent vegetation, mulching, geotextiles, sod stabilization, vegetative buffer strips, protection of existing trees and vegetation, slope texturing, temporary velocity dissipation devices, flow diversion mechanisms, and other similar measures. - (ii) The following records must be maintained and either attached to or referenced in the P3, and made readily available at the time of an on-site inspection to: the executive director; a federal, state, or local agency approving sediment and erosion plans, grading plans, or stormwater management plans; local government officials; and the operator of a municipal separate storm sewer receiving discharges from the site: - (1) the dates when major grading activities occur; - (2) the dates when quarry activities temporarily or permanently cease on a portion of the site; and - (3) the dates when stabilization measures are initiated and completed. - (iii) Stabilization measures must be initiated in portions of the site where quarry activities have temporarily or permanently ceased, and except as provided in (1) through (3) below, must be initiated no more than seven (7) days after quarrying has temporarily or permanently ceased. - (1) Where the initiation of stabilization measures by the 7th day after quarrying has temporarily or permanently ceased is precluded by snow cover or frozen ground conditions, stabilization measures must be initiated as soon as practicable. - (2) Where the initiation of stabilization measures by the 7th day after quarrying has temporarily or permanently ceased is precluded by drought conditions, stabilization measures must be initiated as a soon as practicable. - (3) Where quarrying on a portion of the site has temporarily ceased and quarrying activities will be resumed within twenty-one (21) days, temporary stabilization measures do not have to be initiated on that portion of the site. - (iv) Permanent Stormwater Controls.